tancheng/mlir-cgra/README.md

-This project aims to create `soda-opt`, a tool that leverages `mlir` to extract, optimize, and translate high-level code snippets into LLVM IR, so they can be synthesized by our high-level synthesis tool of choice.
+This project aims to create `soda-opt`, a tool that leverages `mlir` to extract, optimize, and translate high-level code snippets into LLVM IR, so that they can be synthesized by our high-level synthesis tool of choice.

 As a long term vision, the SODA-OPT project seeks to provide a set of *compiler libraries* to perform the target optimizations; *runtime libraries*